 If after reading #2 above you are still unclear how to get started then try this

-# Go into a local folder with your site or app codebase # You can get this via git clone or from an archive cd /path/to/my/codebase # Initialize a basic .lando.yml file for my recipe with sane defaults lando init # Commit the .lando.yml to your git repo (Optional but recommended) git add -A git commit -m "MAKE LOCAL DEV GREAT AGAIN" git push
+# Go into a local folder with your site or app codebase # You can get this via git clone or from an archive cd /path/to/my/codebase # Initialize a basic .lando.yml file for my recipe with sane defaults lando init # Commit the .lando.yml to your git repo (Optional but recommended) git add -A git commit -m "Adding Lando configuration file for easy and fun local development!" git push

 For more info on how